Perturbative QCD concerning light and heavy flavor in the EPOS4 framework: Introduction

 In \cite{werner:2023-epos4-overview}, we show that such a ``rigorous parallel scattering scheme'' can be constructed based on S-matrix theory (see also \cite{Gribov:1967vfb,Gribov:1968jf,GribovLipatov:1972,Abramovsky:1973fm,Drescher:2000ha}), which we will briefly review in the following.
 We show \textendash{} and this is far from trivial \textendash{} how to accommodate factorization and saturation in an energy conserving parallel scattering scenario.
 The starting point is the elastic scattering T-matrix

-expressed in terms of ``elementary'' T-matrices\footnote{To be more precise: what we call $T$ is the Fourier transform of the T-matrix with respect to the transverse momentum exchange, divided by twice the invariant mass of the considered process. }
+expressed in terms of ``elementary'' T-matrices\footnote{To be more precise: what we call $T$ is the Fourier transform of the T-matrix with respect to the transverse momentum exchange, divided by twice the invariant mass squared of the considered process. }

 {} $T_{\mathrm{Pom}}$, the latter ones representing parton-parton scattering, with the ``vertex'' \emph{V} representing the connection to the projectile and target remnants.
-The elementary T-matrices depend on the light-cone momentum fractions $x_{i}^{\pm}$of the incoming partons, in addition to $s$ and $b$.
+The elementary T-matrices depend on the light-cone momentum fractions $x_{i}^{\pm}$of the incoming partons, in addition to the energy squared $s$, and the impact parameter $b$.
 The vertices depend on the light-cone momentum fractions of the remnants $x_{\mathrm{remn}}^{+}$ (projectile side) or $x_{\mathrm{remn}}^{-}$ (target side).
 Most important: the $\delta$ which stands for

 to assure energy-momentum conservation in an unbiased fashion (this is what we mean by a rigorous parallel scattering scenario).
 The symbol $\int dX$ stands for integrating over all these momentum fractions.
 The expression can be easily generalized for nucleus-nucleus scattering \cite{werner:2023-epos4-overview}.